ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 * The obvious step for now is to find out how it load other functions to be able to do anything.

 * There isn't that much function and a quick overview found this stuff, i renamed the functions with my own naming convention.
 * I have no idea what it's doing.
-I'll have to (posibly) patch the function signature too.
+I'll have to (possibly) patch the function signature too.
 * There is also a lot of repetitive call to the same function pointer
 * Then i'll have to trace back the references to the function pointers
 * Here is how it looks for now